Pragma8123/three-dog/README.md

 ## Setup
 1. `npm install`
 2. Copy `.env.sample` to `.env` and edit the values accordingly. `BOT_TOKEN` is required
-3. `npm run start:prod` or `npm run start:dev` for live code recompilation
+3. `npm run start:dev` for back-end/bot development
+   * _Optional_ - run `npm run start:client` in a second terminal for client development
+4. Build with `npm run build` and test production with `npm run start:prod`